Biography

 1976

-Directs his first dramatic motion picture, Hey, I’m Alive, for ABC Television network.
+Directs his first dramatic narrative motion picture, Hey, I’m Alive, for ABC Television network.

 Picture-No.-20.jpg